gonzalez-jose-wm/Data-Website-Project/README.md

 - You must have at least two separate scripts in your .js file
 - You must have no less than two graphs (each of your choosing) representing the data that you have researched
-- Your .html must be a functioning website with no bugs, spelling or grammatical errors
-- You must have at least two styles added to your site in your separate .css file
-- There must be one functioning link to the website/s which were used for your data/research
+- Your .html must be a functioning website with no bugs, spelling or grammatical errors x You must have at least two styles added to your site in your separate .css file x There must be one functioning link to the website/s which were used for your data/research

 **Appearance and functionality are of paramount importance, so please do you absolute best**